A newer version of this documentation is available.

 String

 A description for the event.
-For example, "Unsuccessful attempt to login to couchbase cluster", "Node was removed from the cluster", "Bucket was created".
+For example, "Unsuccessful attempt to login to couchbase cluster", "Node was removed from the cluster", or "Bucket was created".

 Object

-Saving Audit Records
+Saving and Pruning Audit Records

 When auditing is enabled, logged events are written to a default file, named audit.log.
 After an administrator-specified period — which must be a minimum of 15 minutes and a maximum of 7 days — this file is closed, and is saved under a modified name that features a timestamp corresponding to the time of saving.
 A new, empty audit.log file is created and saved when a new audit event is generated.
 Note that this rotation may happen earlier if the file reaches its maximum size of 20MB.
 For instructions on configuring the file’s rotation time, see Manage Auditing.